TheCodingGrew/Week-9--Lab-Manual/README.md

 Run the commands one-by-one.

-3. Right-click on project, choose Manage User Secrets and verify that the details you entered are present.
+4. Right-click on project, choose Manage User Secrets and verify that the details you entered are present.

-4. Add Microsoft.AspNetCore.Authentication.Google NuGet package.

 5. Add the below code to your Program.cs to add google authentication to your application.
 ```